Norkart/Leaflet-MiniMap/readme.md

 `hideText:` Text-String to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is visible.

 `showText:` Text-String to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is hidden.

+##Building minified versions
+First, install node.js on your system.
+Then run `npm install` to get the dependencies, and `npm build` to build the minified js and css.